KlemLemony/about_me/README.md

 # resume
-Here is some info about me and my education :)
+Here is some info about me and my education

-I have graduated from St. Petersburg State University of Economics (SPbSUE) with a degree in production management.
-I have been studying date science field since September 2020.
-Now I work as data scientist.
-In my work I am engaged in the following works:

-write an effective, readable code;
-realize ETL pipeline through orchestration platforms;
 EDA;
-Work with BigData;
 Solving classification, clustering and regression problems;
 A/B testing;
-Also while working ds I have taken part in some programming contests on codeforces and all cups that were focused on text analysis, scoring.
-In parallel with my studies, sometimes I work as a climbing coach.
-I really like rock&ice climbing, alpine skiing and team computer games like cs :)

 # some skills
-1. Python, SQL, NoSQL (MongoDB), Git (github, bitbucket), Docker, Spark, Hadoop;
+1. Python, SQL,
 2. Familiar with most libraries for DS;
 3. Familiar with most basic machine learning algorithms;
 4. Familiar with DL frameworks like TensorFlow;
-5. RecSys;
-6. NLP (natasha, pymystem, gensim, BERT, fasttext, Word2Vec)
-7. Linear Programming (LP, MLP, ILP);
-8. Technical English (B1-B2);
+5. Technical English (B1-B2);
-9. Math background;
+6. Math background;
-10. ETL (Prefect, PySpark).

 # certificates
 1. Data science https://stepik.org/cert/1978375